akan72/Datafest-2018/README.md

 ## Datafest-2018

 # Mission Statement
-We want to use K-means clustering (unsupervised learning) to see if anything cool happens.
+We want to use unsupervised learning methods such as K-means clustering and Principal Component Analysis (PCA) to see if anything cool happens.

 We initially drew a random sample of 1,000,000 observations.
 We made some variables modifications and pre-processing the data.